 From the same scene, Ham finally finding a captive audience for his philosophical ponderings.
 It's easy to imagine that only the convenient scene transition prevented a Big "NO!".

 Yeah, that was hilarious.
 Especially because the captive audience was Cett, who absolutely hated listening to Ham's philosophical ponderings.
 I believe the exchange went something like this:

 Ham So, you can't go anywhere unless someone moves you, right?
 [Cett is a paraplegic.]

 Ham Well in that case, I have some interesting philosophical questions I've been meaning to discuss with someone...

-When Elend told Vin that killing his fiancÚ, God, brother and father, in that order was a homicidal hat trick.
+When Elend told Vin that killing his fiancé, God, brother and father, In That Order was a homicidal hat trick.

 In the first book, Kelsier's crew has a meeting in the beginning for starting to formulate a plan to take down the Lord Ruler.
 Kelsier gets them to list the problems they're going to have to deal with and write them down on the blackboard.
 After everyone lists a lot of problems, Yeden adds something pessimistic along the lines of "The fact that this plan is doomed to fail and we're all going to die," and Kelsier writes on his list of problems they have to deal with, "Yeden's bad attitude."

 Cett has a tendency to throw things at Breeze, like insults.
 And knives.

 In the first book, Kelsier and Sazed have decided to claim that Vin (who will be infiltrating the nobility) is from a small country house.